Ever wondered if you really need a running bra and if so, which is the best running bra for you.

 I'm naturally small chested and I've always felt self conscious about it.
 But once I started running, well I realized that actually being small busted can be an asset and that small or not, we ladies all need to wear a running bra.

 Your breasts are supported by skin and ligaments.
 As your run, these ligaments get stretched and pull the breasts in all directions.
 Since these ligaments aren't elastic, over time they stay stretched leading to saggy boobs.

 When you run without proper support, your breasts not only move up and down but also in and out and side to side like in a figure of 8 pattern.
-This can lead to breast pain, back pain and shoulder pain as shown by the research at University of Portsmouth Breast Research Group.
+This can lead to breast pain, back pain and shoulder pain.

 Sports bras were only invented in the 1970's (wow!).
 Two women sewed two jock straps together to form the first sports bra known as the "Jogbra".

 You might be wondering if you can just wear your ordinary everyday bra.
 The answer is no, especially if you want to avoid being sweaty, have saggy breasts, breast pain and back pain.